aboubakarismael16/academic/content/authors/admin/_index.md

 ---

 Ismael Aboubakar is a student with a passion for open source, Deep Learning.
 He has a solid experience in the golang and data structure.
-He also has strong interests in various tech stuff such as Artificial Intelligence, Cryptocurrencies, Big Startups.
+He also has strong interests in various tech stuff such as Cloud Native, Cryptocurrencies, Big Startups.
 Ismael Aboubakar holds a BS in Petroleum Engineering from Northeast Petroleum University in China(Daqing).
 Currently, Ismael Aboubakar is working for China National Petroleum Corporation International Chad (CNPCIC).
 He is happy with his current job, but also willing to take new challenges if the opportunity matches his career path.